MARVLIN/ObjectClassification/README.md

     h_coord.append(h)
  ```

-Current snippet allows to make the detection from images and write results to `/runs/exp*` after detection ran
+Current snippet allows to make the detection from images and write results to `/runs/exp*` after detection has been ran

 ```
 #Print results